Kichura/MCWine/README.md

 # MCWine
 MCWine is a fabric-based modpack designed to bring better performance, brand new fixes and a compatibility system to allow players to connect to older servers out of the box.

-(This project may contain bugs via specific mods, If you are sensitive to these kinds of issues; Please don't use modpack unless you know any better)
+(This project may contain bugs via specific mods, If you are sensitive to these kinds of issues; Please don't use this modpack unless you know any better)

 ### Installing this modpack (Official/Vanilla Method)